A pair of Satsuma vases from the early 20th century in perfect condition

 Description

 Prestigious antique furniture and accessories can be an excellent idea for decorating our interiors.
-Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
-This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
-There are many different styles in antique furniture, each with its own distinctive features.
+Currently, there is a growing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
+This is a nod to history, the creation, and design of classic and timeless furniture.
+There are many different styles in antique furniture, each with its characteristic features.

 Empire-style furniture and accessories originate from the period between the late 18th and early 19th centuries.
-Everything was influenced by Napoleon’s reign, which imposed a strong resemblance and references to Roman and Greek ornamentation.
+Everything was influenced by Napoleon's reign, which imposed significant similarities and references to Roman and Greek ornamentation.

 Attributes / Details